uidu-org/guidu/docs/guides/00-directory-structure.md

 ## Docs

 The `docs` directory is where all project documentation lives.
-It is displayed on the website under "Getting started > Documentation" and is the main source of Atlaskit's documentation.
+It is displayed on the website under "Getting started > Documentation" and is the main source of Guidu's documentation.

 ## Packages